 Lemongrass tea is sometimes used as an adjuvant therapy during chemotherapy and radiation.
 It should only be used under the guidance of an oncologist.

 A cup of lemongrass tea is a go-to alternative remedy for upset stomach, stomach cramping, and other digestive problems.
-A 2012 study on rodents published by the National Institutes of Health showed that lemongrass may also be effective against gastric ulcers.
+A 2012 study on rodents published by the showed that lemongrass may also be effective against gastric ulcers.

 The study found that the essential oil of lemongrass leaves can help protect the stomach lining against damage from aspirin and ethanol.
 Regular aspirin use is a common cause of gastric ulcers.

 In the world of natural health, lemongrass is a known diuretic.
 A diuretic makes you urinate more often, ridding your body of excess fluid and sodium.
 Diuretics are often prescribed if you have heart failure, liver failure, or edema.

 A 2001 study evaluating the effects of lemongrass tea in rats showed diuretic activity similar to green tea without causing organ damage or other side effects.
 For the study, lemongrass tea was given to rats over a six-week period.